Mayakroe/Project-1/README.md

 # Travelers Guide
-This website will provde users with a couple helpful tools for international travel based on their chosen country, such as current weather and currency exchange.
+This website will provde users with a couple helpful tools for international travel based on their chosen country, such as population and currency exchange.